 Instead of eggs, try just egg whites or cholesterol-free commercial egg substitutes.

 Skip commercially prepared baked goods, which are often made with hydrogenated oils or trans fats.

 Looking for snacks that are low in fat and cholesterol?
 Try fruits, raw veggies and low-fat dips, low-fat whole-grain crackers, plain unsalted popcorn or pretzels, gelatin, or low-fat yogurt.

 If you are concerned about cholesterol and heart disease, talk to your doctor.
-Visit the American Heart Association's website, which contains lots of information as well as easy low-cholesterol recipes for you to try at home.
 Although not all the factors contributing to heart disease and high cholesterol can be controlled, many can.
 Start taking care of your body now and it will thank you in the future.